3.3 minutes read

 Phnom Penh is the largest development area and we are seeing various real estate companies develop corridors in all twelve districts of the capital.
 The only place that could be suitable for your lifestyle is Phnom Penh, as it is one of the most popular destinations for expats and foreigners in Cambodia.
 We found out where many foreigners live and what they like about the city.
 If you need a real estate agency in Phnom Penh, simply contact us.

 Investors from all over the world will smell, feel, touch Cambodia and see drastic changes taking place.
-There is a clear path ahead, as restrictions have been put in place on foreigners buying property in Cambodia, and as predicted by renowned property experts.
+There is a clear path ahead, as predicted by renowned property experts.

 Effects of Covid-19 on Real Estate industry

 According to construction-property website, the COVID 19 crisis has not seriously affected the real estate market in Cambodia compared to neighboring countries.
-Nevertheless, some property prices (i.e., urgent resales due to bank loans) got down to 30 % and we have seen 40-50% occasional fire sales in the Kingdom of Cambodia.
+Nevertheless, some property prices (i.e., urgent resales due to bank loans) got down to 20 % and we have seen 25-40% occasional fire sales in the Kingdom of Cambodia.
+Yet, on average we can speak of a 10-15% decrease in average real estate prices.
 Cambodia is an emerging market and should also be considered for foreigners who want to diversify their assets in emerging markets.
 Owning a large portion of the country’s property in the form of residential and commercial real estate is something to consider, as it benefits both countries and allows foreigners and investors alike.

 Cambodia’s real estate sector is one of the frontier markets available, meaning that new companies are entering the real estate market to benefit from this growth potential.
 The kingdom is more open to business, and the environment is leading to the development of a number of high-quality residential and commercial properties in the country.
 Over the past decade, not just condominiums and commercial high rises erected but also Borey buildings and villas have been dwelled in both Phnom Penh, Sihanoukville, and Siem Reap.